enkidevs/curriculum/Web/HTML/images/image-height-width.md

 ---
 ## Quiz

 How much do you know about web images in HTML?
 Which option(s) are true about web images?

 + Resizing images smaller in HTML is bad as the images filesize doesn't change.
-+ Resizing images larger in HTML is bad as the image may appear pixelated or distorted.
 + Setting height & width as attributes will reserve space before the image loads.
 + CSS will override the height & width attributes in the HTML element.
+- Resizing images larger in HTML is good and the image will appear normal.